Seven against Thebes: Asclepiades

 Likely drawing upon lost fifth-century BC tragedies by Aeschylus and Sophocles, the fourth-century BC literary critic Asclepiades (as reported by Odyssey scholia) tells the story of Amphiaraus's betrayal by his wife Eriphyle.
 According to Asclepiades, after some quarrel between Amphiaraus and Adrastus, the two men swore an oath that, for any future disagreements, the two men would be ruled by Amphiaraus's wife and Adrastus's sister, Eriphyle.
 When the expedition against Thebes was being assembled, Amphiaraus argued against it, and prophesied the disaster to come.
 However Eriphyle, having received from Polynices the necklace of Harmonia, forced Amphiaraus to join the expedition.

 Late sources

-The Greek historian Diodorus Siculus (first century BC), the Roman mythographer Hyginus (c.
-64 BC – AD 17), the Latin poet Statius (c.
-45 – c.
-96), and the Greek mythographer Apollodorus (first or second century AD), all gave accounts of the story of the Seven against Thebes.
+The Greek historian Diodorus Siculus (first century BC), the Latin poet Statius (first century AD), the Greek mythographer Apollodorus (first or second century AD), and the Roman mythographer Hyginus, author of the Fabulae (second century AD?), all gave accounts of the story of the Seven against Thebes.
 Each of these accounts is more or less complete, and consistent with earlier accounts.
 But there are a few differences, and several additional details.